Maintain a school pool

 A number of training providers offer training in the appropriate unit standards.

-Most courses are one or two days.
-We suggest that you cluster with other schools to arrange training.
+Most courses are 1 or 2 days.
+We suggest you cluster with other schools to arrange training.

 Trees can be a health and safety hazard around a swimming pool.